-Jason Marsh is the founder of Orlando-based internet marketing agency MARSH8.
-He frequently writes and speaks on how law...
+Jason Marsh is the founder of MARSH8, an Orlando-based digital marketing agency.
+He frequently writes and speaks...

 One of the most important steps in starting a solo practice is marketing.
 This can also be one of the most difficult, because these lawyers depended on their previous firm for incoming business.
 And it’s not like they taught marketing a firm in law school.
 Since solo lawyers have smaller budgets than large law firms, online marketing is usually the most practical avenue.
 But where do we start?